 Practical support

-TCV staff and volunteers from our bases in Glasgow, Edinburgh and Alloa can often provide practical help on the ground for a wide range of environmental projects.
+TCV staff and volunteers from our bases in Glasgow, Edinburgh and Alloa can often provide practical help on the ground to support a wide range of environmental projects.
 Contact the relevant TCV office for details of potential project support.

 TCV may also be able to organise a team of corporate volunteers to help community groups and schools in Central Scotland with their project.
-Projects undertaken by corporate volunteers have included installing raised beds and paths for wheelchair users within a walled garden, and building upcycled pallet furniture in the grounds of a community centre.
-If you have a worthwhile project requiring assistance, please contact us to discuss the possibilities.
+Projects undertaken by corporate volunteers have included installing raised beds and paths for wheelchair users within a walled garden, tree planting schemes, and building upcycled pallet furniture in the grounds of a community centre.
+If your organisation’s employees wish to take part in a worthwhile community project, or you have a project requiring assistance, please contact us to discuss the possibilities – corporate-enquiries@tcv.org.uk

 Training and learning events

-The TCV Scotland Environmental Training Programme includes a wide range of short courses and events covering topics such as: rural skills, wildlife gardening, health and safety, fundraising, outdoor learning, species identification and habitat surveying.
+The TCV Scotland Environmental Training Programme includes a wide range of short courses and events covering topics such as: rural skills, wildlife gardening, health and safety, fundraising, outdoor learning, Citizen Science, species identification and habitat surveying.
 Successful participants for some courses eg Bruschcutters and Trimmers will receive a Lantra certificate.
-Information on all upcoming courses is included in our regular eNewsletter and on our Eventbrite page.
+Information on all upcoming courses is included in our regular eBulletin and on our Eventbrite page.

 Fundraising support

-In addition to running occasional fundraising workshops, we produce a Funding Update on sources of funding for community, environmental and related projects.
+In addition to running occasional fundraising workshops, we produce a Funding Focus on sources of funding for community, environmental and related projects.
+And members of TCV’s Community Network (see below) can apply to the Chestnut Fund small grants scheme.

-The quarterly Network Bulletin showcases the activities of the wide variety of local environmental groups belonging to TCV’s Community Network (see below), plus news of TCV Scotland’s own projects and programmes.
+The Network Bulletin ( three issues annually) showcases the activities of the wide variety of local environmental groups belonging to TCV’s Community Network in Scotland (see below), plus news of TCV Scotland’s own projects and programmes.
 View the latest Network Bulletin.
-If you would like to subscribe to the Network Bulletin please contact g.burns@tcv.org.uk

-Our eBulletin (every 2 months) provides details of TCV Scotland training courses and learning events, plus news of environmental funding sources, resources, campaigns, networking opportunities, conferences etc. Subscribe to our eNewsletter here.
+Our eBulletin (every 2 months) provides details of TCV Scotland training courses and learning events, plus news of other environmental funding sources, resources, campaigns, networking opportunities, conferences etc – with a focus on Scotland.

 Community Network